 Bertha Palmer, Director of the Woman’s Building at the 1893 Columbian Exposition

-The CD “Women at an Exposition ,” created by artistic circles highlights songs, piano, and chamber music composed by women and performed in the Woman’s Building at the 1893 Columbian Exposition.
+The CD “Women at an Exposition ,” created by Artistic Circles and Ann Feldman highlights songs, piano, and chamber music composed by women and performed in the Woman’s Building at the 1893 Columbian Exposition.
 “Women at an Exposition” grew out of the investigation of the role women played at the Exposition.
-In 1992, artistic circles produced a musical play entitled “Politics and Old Lace,” which looked behind the scenes as Bertha Palmer, Susan B. Anthony and Ida B. Wells struggled to have women fairly represented at the Exposition.
+In 1992, Artistic Circles and Ann Feldman produced a musical play entitled “Politics and Old Lace,” which looked behind the scenes as Bertha Palmer, Susan B. Anthony and Ida B. Wells struggled to have women fairly represented at the Exposition.

 Extensive original research by Julia W. Kramer and Dr. Feldman resulted in: the first compilation of music by women collected for and performed at the Columbian Exposition; discovery of previously unknown articles by Bertha Palmer and Susan B. Anthony for the Exposition.

-“Politics and Old Lace“, a play commissioned by artistic circles, and performed at the University of Chicago
+“Politics and Old Lace“, a play commissioned by Artistic Circles and Ann Feldman, and performed at the University of Chicago

 Conference on “Women’s Leadership at the 1893 World’s Fair” held at Newberry Library, which included scholars from throughout the U.S.